 - Release the buttons when the Surface logo appears.

 - Select your language and keyboard settings.

-- Click on Troubleshoot
+- Click on Troubleshoot.

+- Select Recover from a drive.
 If prompted for a recovery key, select Skip this drive.

 - Select Just remove my files.

 This will take some time and will restart your Surface Laptop.